 Computer storage is an increasingly important part of the Internet, and ensuring the security and integrity of stored data is a crucial problem.
-Attacks by hackers and insiders have led to billions of dollars in lost revenue and expended effort to fix the problems.
+Attacks by hackers and insiders have led to billions of dollars in lost revenue and expended effort to fix the resulting problems.
 Most organizations rely heavily on their distributed computing environment, which usually consists of workstations and a shared file system.
-This file system is typically stored on a centralized file server that is managed by a system administrator with super-user privileges, leaving the data vulnerable to anyone who can prove (legitimately or otherwise) that he is the system administrator.
+This file system is typically stored on a centralized file server that is managed by a system administrator with super-user privileges, leaving the data vulnerable to anyone who can obtain (legitimately or otherwise) super-user access.
+William E. Freeman TRW william.freeman@trw.com